Telethon Man

 “Well, did you tell them it was from me?”
 She waved a piece of mail in the air.
 “Because this is a bill for five dollars for my pledge.
 They say they didn’t get it!”

 And then it occurred to me: In that moment in which I had been shoved into the spotlight without warning, I had not, in fact, mentioned that this five dollars was from my mother.
 I hadn’t said anything at all, or if I did, it might have been gibberish for all I know.
-I had fulfilled her pledge, but failed to give her credit, and now she would have to double that outrageous pledge.
+I had fulfilled her pledge, but failed to give her credit, and now she would have to pay that outrageous pledge twice.
 I admitted this to my mother and she let out a long low grunt of frustration and disappointment and barked, “Michael!”

 This is a real thing.